tkerby/flipperzero-firmware-wPlugins/applications/external/ude_card/docs/Technical_Details.md

 ## Member type

 The member type is stored at Sector 1, in the first and third byte of Block 2.
+For older cards, the second occurrence was also found to be in the fourth byte of Block 2.
 For students it is set to `0x02`, and for employees it is set to `0x03`.
-Given that the university also issues cash cards and library cards, it is possible that there are additional member types.
+Given that the university also issues library cards which cannot be used for payment, it is possible that there is an additional member type.

 ## Balance